EnigmaCurry/d.rymcg.tech/traefik/README.md

    it can read all the environment variables of all your containers, and can escalate itself to root level access, through the use of the docker API.)
+ * Authentication is provided on a per app basis with HTTP Basic Authentication or OAuth2, with a general group based authorization middleware adaptable to secure any application.

 ## Config